 Following our meetings with the FDA in April and December 2016, the FDA made recommendations with respect to our RESCUE and REVERSE studies, as well as the bilateral treatment of LHON subjects.
 Based on these recommendations, a special protocol assessment, or SPA, of a bilateral clinical protocol was submitted to the FDA in July 2017 for subjects with vision loss due to the ND4 mutation.
-The design and planned analysis of the REFLECT protocol (GS-LHON-CLIN-05) testing the safety and efficacy of bilateral injections of GS010 has been agreed to with FDA, and is considered adequate to address the objectives necessary to support a regulatory submission.
-The primary endpoint for the REFLECT trial is the BCVA reported in LogMAR at 1-Year post- treatment in the second affected/not yet affected eye.
+The design and planned analysis of the REFLECT protocol (GS-LHON-CLIN-05) testing the safety and efficacy of bilateral injections of GS010 has been agreed to with FDA.
+Based on REVERSE data and post-hoc analyses, we plan on meeting with the FDA to ensure that the GS010 clinical development plan continues to meet their expectations to support a regulatory submission.
+The primary endpoint for the REFLECT trial is the BCVA reported in LogMAR at 1-Year post-treatment in the secondaffected/not yet affected eye.
 The change from baseline in second affected/not yet affected eyes receiving GS010 and placebo will be the primary response of interest.
-The secondary efficacy endpoints include: BCVA reported in LogMAR at 2-Years post-treatment in the second affected/not yet affected eye compared to both placebo and the first affected eye receiving GS010, OCT, color and contrast sensitivity and quality of life scales.
+The secondary efficacy endpoints include: BCVA reported in LogMAR at 2-Years posttreatment in the second affected/not yet affected eye compared to both placebo and the first affected eye receiving GS010, OCT, color and contrast sensitivity and quality of life scales.
 We expect to commence this clinical trial in the first quarter of 2018.
-If the top-line results of the RESCUE and REVERSE clinical trials are positive, we intend to meet with the FDA in 2018 and seek agreement to submit a BLA for approval for the treatment of LHON, while we continue to conduct our trial.
+If the top-line results of the RESCUE and REVERSE clinical trials are positive, we intend to meet with the FDA throughout 2018 and seek agreement to submit a BLA for approval for the treatment of LHON, while we continue to conduct our trial.

-6.6 OUR SECOND PRODUCT CANDIDATE: GS030 FOR THE TREATMENT OF PHOTORECEPTOR DEGENERATION
+OUR SECOND PRODUCT CANDIDATE: GS030 FOR THE TREATMENT OF PHOTORECEPTOR DEGENERATION

-We are leveraging our optogenetics technology platform to develop GS030 for the treatment of diseases of photoreceptor degeneration that include RP, dry AMD and GA.
+We are leveraging our optogenetics technology platform to develop GSO30 for the treatment of diseases of photoreceptor degenerationthat include RP, dry AMD and GA.
 Our most advanced clinical program using our optogenetics platform is for the treatment of RP, which is an orphan family of diseases caused by multiple mutations in over 100 genes involved in the visual cycle.
 There is currently no existing treatment for RP.
 GS030 has received orphan drug designation for the treatment of RP in the United States and the European Union and advanced therapy medicinal product, or ATMP, classification for the treatment of RP in the European Union.
 We are currently conducting a Phase I/II clinical trial in end stage, non-syndromic RP subjects and expect to treat the first subject in the second quarter of 2018.
 We anticipate receiving interim data within one year after the last subject is treated.
 Upon evidence of clinical proof of concept in RP and demonstration of our approach, we believe this technology would be immediately transferable to any disease in which photoreceptors are lost while RGCs remain, such as dry AMD and GA.
 Given this, we expect to initiate clinical trials of GS030 for the treatment of dry AMD and GA.